-- We analyze the assumptions and components used in existing attacks on Tor and discuss how the use of Intel SGX nullifies them to disable the attacks. - 2.
-We present the first design and implementation of Tor that run on real SGX hardware. - We demonstrate that SGX-Tor limits the power of Tor adversaries to that of a network-level adversary. - 4.
-We characterize the performance of Tor-SGX through extensive micro- and macro-benchmarks.
+- We analyze the assumptions and components used in existing attacks on Tor and discuss how the use of Intel SGX nullifies them. - 2) We present the first design and implementation of Tor that run on real SGX hardware. - We demonstrate that SGX-Tor limits the power of Tor adversaries to that of a network-level adversary. - 4) We characterize the performance of Tor-SGX through extensive micro- and macro-benchmarks.

-Organization: § 2 provides background on Intel SGX and Tor. § 3 describes our approach and the attacks SGX-Tor can defend against. § 4 and § 5 provide the system design and implementation, which we evaluate in § 6. § 7 discusses remaining issues and concerns. $\S$ 8 presents related work, and $\S$ 9 concludes our work.
+Organization: § II provides background on Intel SGX and Tor. § III describes our approach and the attacks SGX-Tor can defend against. § IV and § V provide the system design and implementation, which we evaluate in § VI. § VII discusses remaining issues and concerns. § VIII presents related work, and § IX concludes our work.